lucasribeiro97/lucasribeiro97/README.md

 ### Hi, I'm Lucas! ✌️

-- 🏠 I live in Rancharia, a town in the interior of São Paulo, Brazil.
+- 🏠 I live in the interior of São Paulo, Brazil.
 - 🏀 My hobbies are playing basketball, beach volleyball, going to the gym, and playing online games.
 - 📚 I am studying web development at Trybe as part of class 33.
 - 🚀 Currently, I am diving deeper into React studies.